RichardNooooh/QuantumUNO/README.md

 The quantum computing elements of this game are simulated with Qiskit's Aer Simulator.

-The details of these ideas and their implementation are in the project report.
+The details of these ideas and their implementation are in the [project report](./QUNO%20Report.pdf).
+The code is also well-documented.

 ## How to Play